Kyŏn Hwŏn: Background

 Records say that Kyŏn Hwŏn was born with the surname Yi, not Kyŏn.
 Most accounts agree that Kyŏn Hwŏn's father was Ajagae, a farmer and rebel leader surnamed Yi, and that he was born in what is today Gaeun-eup in Mungyeong, South Korea, as the oldest of six children.
 However, Kyŏn Hwŏn later changed his family name to Kyon.
 Some argue that he changed his surname to start afresh as the founder of the new state of Later Baekje.
 Kyŏn Hwŏn is considered the progenitor of the Hwanggan Kyŏn clan.
 His sons, Sin-gŏm, Yang-gŏm, Yong-gŏm and Kŭm-gang, used the surname Kyŏn (or Chin), not Yi.

 His mother was from the Gwangju area, but her exact identity is not known; Ajagae had two wives, Lady Sangwon and Lady Namwon, and Kyŏn Hwŏn was born to his first wife.
 Legends state that his mother was from Gwangju and gave birth to her firstborn son after having physical contact with a worm disguised as a man, and that Kyŏn Hwŏn grew up drinking the milk of a tiger.

 The Silla court of Queen Jinseong was heavily corrupt and embroiled with political confusion.
 Widespread famine ravaged the country, driving many of the people into rebel forces.
 Village headmen, and new military forces arose and created power bases all over the country.
 The government who had tried to implement a forceful taxation plan found itself in the face of rebellions led by bandits, local nobles, and rebel leaders.
 It was during this time that Kyŏn Hwŏn's father Ajagae led a local peasant revolt and set up base in Sangju.

 Early life and founding of Later Baekje

 Kyŏn Hwŏn is said to have left home at 15 to join the Silla army and became the commander of Silla forces in the Jeolla region.
 While his father grabbed power in the Sangju region, he independently marshalled local peasants to his cause, and soon gathered many followers.
 In 892, Kyŏn Hwŏn seized the cities of Wansanju and Mujinju, taking over the old territory of Baekje and winning the support of the people in the area who were hostile to Silla.

 Kyŏn Hwŏn declared himself the king of Later Baekje and established his capital at Wansanju in 900.
-He established government, made diplomatic ties with Tang China, and continuously pursued the expansion of his kingdom amidst much conflict with Kung Ye of Later Goguryeo.
+According to the Samguk Sagi, Kyŏn Hwŏn wanted to avenge Baekje’s destruction by the Silla-Tang allied forces in 660 AD, stating, “Kim Yu-sin of Silla swept through from Hwangsan to Sabi and destroyed Baekje together with the Tang army; so how could I not now establish a capital in Wansan to avenge the long-standing wrath of King Uija?”
+He established the Later Baekje government, made diplomatic ties with Tang China, and continuously pursued the expansion of his kingdom amidst much conflict with Kung Ye of Later Goguryeo.